vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-multi-az-nsx.md

 ## Identity and Access Management

-vSphere with Tanzu supports the follwoing two identity providers:
+vSphere with Tanzu supports the following two identity providers:

 - **vCenter Single Sign-On:** This is the default identity provider that is used to authenticate with vSphere with Tanzu environment, including the Supervisors and Tanzu Kubernetes Grid Clusters. vCenter SSO provides authentication for vSphere infrastructure and can integrate with AD/LDAP systems.